 How long do we keep your personal data?

-Carlisle Ambassadors may keep your details on record for as long as it is necessary to meet record keeping requirements.
-We hold membership details as long as you are a fully paid up member and on leaving for until the closure of the group.
-They are then deleted in accordance with data protection and other applicable legislation.
+Carlisle Ambassadors may keep your details on record for as long as it is necessary to meet recording keeping requirements.
+We hold membership details as long as you are a fully paid member and on leaving until the closure of the group.
+They are then deleted in accordance with data protection legislation.

-In relation to GDPR, there are 7 Principles and 8 Rights that we observe:
+In relation to GDPR, there are 8 rights that we observe:

 - Rights in relation to automated decisions and profiling